furgandr/ghost4nc/README.md

 ## Consistent Results:

 - [ ] The Ghost Blog application consistently returns the same results for all users across different sessions and interactions.
-- [ ] Caching mechanisms, if used, provide consistent content to users without stale data or inconsistencies.
+- [ ] Caching mechanisms, if used such a Azure Contend Delivery Network, provide consistent content to users without stale data or inconsistencies.

 ## Resiliency: